YlvaKodar/LookWhosTalking/README.md

 - There is as yet no tool for getting statiatics downloaded or emailed.

 Oh, and also:
-- The app is in severe need of some deep styling.
+- The app is in need of some styling.
 - The code is in severe need of some deep cleaning.
 - There are, as of now, some structural issues, and designe patterns and utils are not fully implemented.
 - There are lots of things I should have done differently.
 But that's learning for ya.